 How to use this map

 So, I have created a map to point out all the station highlights, and I have also included the major attractions and “must-see” places in Stockholm so you have an idea of what to see nearby any stations.
-Simply hide and show different layers for you to have a clearer view or each subway line.
+Simply hide and show different layers for you to have a clearer view of each subway line.

 I have already mentioned a couple of times that you should incorporate your daily trips with these stations.
-You don’t have to visit all stations in a day, instead, split them into 3 or 4 days, you can mark your route for each day in this map to make the most of your visit in Stockholm, and your travel pass.
+You don’t have to visit all stations in a day, instead, split them into 3 or 4 days, you can mark your route for each day on this map to make the most of your visit to Stockholm, and your travel pass.
 So, here we go, grab your map and camera, and let’s start the tour!